leadedge/ofxWinDialog/README.md

 ### SpoutMessageBox

-The example includes a dialog accessed from a "MessageBox" button in the "Help" dialog.
+The full example includes a dialog accessed from a "MessageBox" button in the "Help" dialog.
 This shows the use of "SpoutMessageBox", an enhanced Windows MessageBox using [TaskDialogIndirect](https://learn.microsoft.com/en-us/windows/win32/api/commctrl/nf-commctrl-taskdialogindirect) that includes many of the features of ofxWinDialog such as text entry, combo box and multiple buttons.
 Often this is sufficient instead of creating a dialog for the same purpose.

 ### Binaries

-An executable binary is included in the example folder to illustrate the function of ofxWinDialog before building the project.
+An executable binary is included in the 'example-full\bin' folder to illustrate the function of ofxWinDialog before building the project.

 ### Copyright